Home » Frugal Living Ideas » Common Mistakes That First Time Meal Planners Make

 Not Having a Well-Stocked Pantry

 Not having a well-stocked pantry can throw even the best-laid meal plans off track.
-Make sure that you keep several of the items that you use frequently in your pantry at all times.
+Ensure you keep several of the items you use frequently in your pantry at all times.

 Things like canned tomatoes, beef or chicken stock, cream of soups, rice, pasta, and spices should always be on hand.
 This will make dinner prep happen in a snack.
 I also like to make sure I write down items on a shopping list when we are close to running out.